-But, they’re still playing a role in Bing SEO.
+But, they’re still playing a role in Bing’s SEO strategy.

 To quote a recent article from Search Engine Land:

 “A Microsoft spokesperson from Bing told us, “There are a variety of factors that come into play with ranking signals, links being one of them.”
 They also explained that links are still a very important ranking signal, and they don’t see that changing any time soon.”

 I’d recommend that you continue to build links to your site but avoiding spammy link schemes, link farms and obvious link manipulation.

-It will help you on the majority of search engines.
+It will help you on the majority of search engines including Yahoo and Bing.

 But pay close attention to Bing’s movements over the next few years.

 #6 – Inbound Anchor Text

-Bing puts more emphasis on the anchor text usage than Google does.
+Bing places more emphasis on the anchor text usage than Google does.

 If you want to rank for ‘Blue Widgets’ you need links that use ‘Blue Widgets’ as the anchor.

-Bing isn’t as good as Google at keyword matching.
-While Google does well with recognizing synonyms and context around a keyword, Bing needs spoon feeding.
+They aren’t as good as Google at keyword matching.
+While Google does well with recognizing synonyms and context around a keyword, Bing needs spoon-feeding.

 The risk here is that over optimising your anchor text will trip the Google Penguin filter.

 So the trick here is…

-Make sure that the links coming from high authority sites focus on exact anchors!
+Make sure that the link count coming from high authority sites focus on exact match anchor text!

 While the others use a mix of anchor terms.

-That will allow you rank in Bing while dodging Google Penguin.
+That will allow you to rank in Bing while dodging Google Penguin.

 #7 – Keyword Domains Matter

-Having your keyword in your domain name will help you to rank easier.
+Having your target keyword in your domain name will help you to rank easier.

 It isn’t critical but target keywords do help.

 However Google does have a filter for exact match domain names.

-So it is best to use a domain that includes your keyword but isn’t an exact match.
+So it is best to use a domain that includes your keyword but isn’t exact match keywords.

 The only problem with that is…

 #8 – Page Authority

 The other thing that you will notice when comparing Google and Bing results – Bing doesn’t place as much weight on backlinks!